helenbeatriz/P3-Battleship/README.md

 ## Scope

 I wanted to create a functional, simple battleships game, which is fully responsive and interactive.
-I was planning to display on the board each one of the user guesses which I did.
+I was planning to display each user guess on the board which I did.
-Initially, I wanted to create a interactive game with other user scores, names but due to the lack of time it became out of my scope.
+Initially, I wanted to create an interactive game with other user's scores and names but due to the lack of time it was removed from scope.

 ## Features